 The escape out of crisis circumstances usually leads to children being unable to take toys from their otherwise ordinary daily lives.
 Instead, these children usually carry terrible experiences with them as luggage and are confronted with the severity of life far too early.
 Playing falls into the background and they have to grow up far too quickly.

 Playing is crucial to the development of children because children discover, practice, and cement various developmental stages in basic ability, dexterity, and knowledge.
 These children need a place where they can be children again.
 The Spielmobil creates such a place and travels for this reason every day in a different shelter in the Rhein-Main region.
 So we are both fast and flexible if a shelter is close and the residents have moved.
 The Spielmobil travels everywhere around the cities of Frankfurt, Darmstadt, Wiesbaden, Mainz, and Hanau.

 The Spielmobil currently travels to organized locations in Mainz, Wiesbaden, Darmstadt, and Frankfurt.
-We are now in conversation with the shelters in Hanau to start locations there are quickly as possible.
+We are now in conversation with shelters in Offenbach to start locations there are quickly as possible.
 Beyond that, there are interested shelters in the cities of Kronberg and Oberursel.
 As soon as we have a solid network

 Our Spielmobil visits shelter homes in a regular cycle either weekly or biweekly.
 At present we are working on a fixed route planning.

 Our regular stations are currently as follows:

 Through the construction of a solid network of volunteers and team leaders, we would like to ensure that the Spielmobil is out on the ground every day in play stations in refugee shelters as soon as possible.
 We see this effort as our focus